ucsd-cse110-fa23/cse-110-project-team-34/README.md

 Using VSCode is recommended for ease of use and compatibility

 ### General Running Instructions
-1. Copy platform specific JavaFX lib files into the lib folder
+1. Copy platform specific JavaFX lib files into the lib folder - The default has Windows x64 lib files
 2. Run gradle build and clean workspace
+3. Run server instance by using the Server run action
-3. Run program using the Main run action
+4. Run local program using the Main run action

 ## FAQs